 1/2 cup brown sugar

-2 teaspoons pink curing salt (aka InstaCure or Prague Powder.
+2 teaspoons pink curing salt, or 1 level teaspoon for every 5 pounds of meat (aka InstaCure or Prague Powder.
 This is called "Sal de Cura" in Costa Rica and I have found it at the Alajuela Central Market at vendor booth #34)

 4 bay leaves